 Employee Training and Onboarding

 Training staff to use dashboards, interpret data, and respond to system alerts is essential.
-Training also ensures that operational teams use the system as intended, which affects the quality of outcomes.
+Adoption quality directly determines outcome quality.

 Operational and Recurring Costs